 Stroller Friendly?
 There is a short span of paved sidewalk around the Dairy Barn.

-Did you know there are 2,100 acres of natural beauty and 40 miles of trail right down the road in Fort Mill, SC?
-It's true!
-The Anne Springs Close Greenway is a gem of a recreation spot close to home.
-It's easy for little ones to stay on the right path – just follow the yellow trail markers placed every 1/4 of a mile.
-The Lake Haigler Nature walk is a 1.75 mile loop with 12 guided "stops" along the way where you can explore bridges, views of the lake, interesting vegetation, nesting boxes and lots of animals.
-Hiking is free for members and $5 for nonmembers.
+Did you know there are 2,100 acres of natural beauty and 40 miles of trail in Fort Mill, SC?
+The Anne Springs Close Greenway is a gem of a recreation spot.
+It’s easy for little ones to stay on the right path – just follow the yellow trail markers placed every 1/4 of a mile.
+The Lake Haigler Nature walk is a 1.75 mile loop with 12 guided “stops” along the way where you can explore bridges, views of the lake, interesting vegetation, nesting boxes, and lots of animals.
+Hiking is free for members and $12 for nonmembers, $6 for children ages 5 – 12.
 Greenway maps are available at all welcome kiosks.
 You can also find horseback and biking trails here.
 2573 Lake Haigler Drive, Fort Mill, SC 29715.
 803-547-4575

-Take the kids to Buffalo Creek Preserve Trail and surround yourself with a working farm, water features and unique terrain along Adams Creek.
-The 393-acre preserve treats visitors to streams, ponds, wetlands and a working farm that grows hay, corn, soybeans and wheat used to feed cattle.
-An easy 2.1 miles (one way) this trail is also part of the Butterfly Highway.
+Take the kids to Buffalo Creek Preserve Trail and surround yourself with a working farm, water features, and unique terrain along Adams Creek.
+The 393-acre preserve has streams; ponds; wetlands; and a working farm that grows hay, corn, soybeans, and wheat used to feed cattle.
+This easy 2.1 mile (one way) trail is also part of the Butterfly Highway.
 Near 7911 Malibu Road, Mt Pleasant, NC 28124

 Willing to travel a little further?

-You don't have to travel far to experience a hike with a 3,000 foot elevation, 80-foot waterfall and lots of mountain streams.
-Start with the River Trail, an easy .5 miles one way along the Jacob Fork River.
-When you feel you are ready, hit the moderate Lake View Trail, a 1.3 mile loop where you can cross over streams and view a small waterfall.
+You don’t have to travel far to experience a hike with a 3,000 foot elevation, 80-foot waterfall, and lots of mountain streams.
+Start with the River Trail, an easy .5 miles (one way) along the Jacob Fork River.
+When you’re ready, hit the moderate Lake View Trail, a 1.3 mile loop where you can cross over streams and view a small waterfall.
 3001 South Mountain Park Ave., Connelly Springs, NC 28612.
 828-433-4772

-If searching for more kid-friendly hikes there are a few moderate-level trails that your family can explore.
+If you’re searching for more kid-friendly hikes, there are a few moderate-level trails that your family can explore.
 The Middle Falls/Low Falls Trail is a one-mile round-trip trail that leads hikers along Big Sandy Creek to views of waterfalls.
 If you’d like a glimpse of Stone Mountain’s steep slope, take the two-mile round-trip Cedar Rock Trail up to the top of Cedar Rock.
-3042 Frank Parkway, Roaring Gap, NC 28668, 336-957-8185
+3042 Frank Parkway, Roaring Gap, NC 28668.
+336-957-8185

 Stroller Friendly?
 There are shorter, paved sidewalks by the park office and at the summit

 This state park has many jaunts suitable for young ones.
 The Kids Track Trail is a .6-mile round-trip hike that offers views of the Pilot Mountain pinnacle and surrounding mountains.
-It even offers activities for children along the way.
+You’ll even find activities for children along the way.
 The Little Pinnacle Overlook Trail is even shorter, only .2 miles round-trip, and on a clear day, you can see over 3,000 square miles from the bluff.
 Longer, steeper trails are also available for older children and teens.
-1792 Pilot Knob Park Road, Pinnacle, NC 27043, 336-325-2355
+1792 Pilot Knob Park Road, Pinnacle, NC 27043.
+336-325-2355

-There are some more strenuous hikes available at this state park, but if you’re searching for a kid-friendly trail there is always the Quarry Trail and the Rocks Trail.
-The Quarry Trail is only .6 miles round-trip and passes by the quarry where the Civilian Conservation Corps’ (CCC) got many of the rocks that built the park’s buildings, curbs and walls during the Great Depression.
+You can find some more strenuous hikes at this state park, but if you’re searching for a kid-friendly trail, check out the Quarry Trail and the Rocks Trail.
+The Quarry Trail is only .6 miles round-trip and passes by the quarry where the Civilian Conservation Corps’ (CCC) got many of the rocks that built the park’s buildings, curbs, and walls during the Great Depression.
 Brochures are available at the beginning of this hike that offer activities for children along the trail.
 The Rocks Trail is longer, 1.3 miles one-way, and less suited for young children.
-It ends at a 35-foot high rock outcrop overlooking the Pee Dee River so keep your children close.
+It ends at a 35-foot high rock outcrop overlooking the Pee Dee River so keep your little ones close.